-Muli provides a management focuses on short term liquidity and long term profitability.
-We find many new client have dramatically overstated profits hence paid too much tax.
+Muli provides a management focus on short term liquidity and long term profitability.
+We find many new clients have dramatically overstated profits and hence paid too much tax.

 Muli treats each project:

-- makes a contribution to overheads, in each accounting period
+- as making a contribution to overheads, in each accounting period.

-- has a liquidity relationship to the parent company – as a source and user of funds
+- as having a liquidity relationship to the parent company – as a source and user of funds.

 Muli’s approach to construction accounting;